Constitution of the Geocaching Association of Great Britain

 - If the Executive Committee should drop below five members (including co-opted), the vacant posts shall be put to the members for election.

-- The Executive Committee shall, on taking office, appoint from amongst their number a Treasurer and a Secretary.
+- The Executive Committee shall, on taking office, appoint from amongst their number a Treasurer and Secretary.
+A Vice Chair may also be appointed at this time if appropriate.

 - Appointed Members: In the event that none of the Executive Members have the availability, ability or inclination to carry out specific tasks or take on specific roles, the Executive Committee shall have the power to delegate such a task to a member - such members are Appointed Members.

-- Appointed Members may take part in all committee discussions, but shall have no voting powers.
+- Appointed Members may take part in relevant committee discussions, but shall have no voting powers.

 - Appointed Members are in addition to Executive Members, and as such may increase the attendance at meetings beyond nine.